tabalinas/jssocials/_includes/docs.md

 * **css class** - any non-url string is rendered as `<i class="css class"></i>`.
 Font awesome is used by default, but it can be redefined with any other css class.
 * **image url** - string in image url format is rendered as `<img src="image url" />`.
 * **image base64 url** - string in image base64 url format is rendered as `<img src="image base64 url" />`.

+#### css: `String`

+A string specifying spaces-separated custom css classes to attach to share DOM element.

 #### renderer :`function()`